awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. Choose **Create traffic policy**\.

 1. *Optional*: On the **Create policy records with traffic policy** page, use the new traffic policy to create one or more policy records in one hosted zone\.
-For more information, see [Values that You Specify When You Create or Update a Policy Record](traffic-policy-records.md#traffic-policy-records-creating-values)\.
+For more information, see [Values that you specify when you create or update a policy record](traffic-policy-records.md#traffic-policy-records-creating-values)\.
 You can also create policy records later, either in the same hosted zone or in additional hosted zones\.

    If you don't want to create policy records now, choose **Skip this step**, and the console displays the list of traffic policies and policy records that you have created by using the current AWS account\.

 1. If you specified settings for policy records in the preceding step, choose **Create policy record**\.

-## Values that You Specify When You Create a Traffic Policy<a name="traffic-policies-creating-values"></a>
+## Values that you specify when you create a traffic policy<a name="traffic-policies-creating-values"></a>

 When you create a traffic policy, you specify the following values\.
 + [Policy name](#traffic-policies-creating-values-policy-name)